Understanding the Role of Review Counsel in Mediation

 How Does Mediation Review Counsel Work?

 Review counsel is not generally present during the mediation sessions.
-Here’s how it typically works.
+However, here’s how it typically works.
 Let’s say you and your ex-partner are using mediation to settle the terms of your divorce.
-When you finish a mediation session, your mediator will create a document outlining all of the points you’ve agreed on.
-Your review counsel can go over the document to make sure it aligns with your goals.
+When you finish mediation, your mediator will create a document outlining all the points you’ve agreed on.
+Your review counsel can review the document to ensure it aligns with your goals.

-Besides the final review of your agreements, review counsel can be very useful as background support throughout the mediation process.
-If you are confused about the process, need clarification on a matter, or have questions you don’t want to ask in front of the other party, review counsel can field your particular concerns.
+In addition to the final review of your agreements, review counsel can provide background support throughout the mediation.
+For example, if you are confused about the process, need clarification, or have questions you don’t want to ask in front of the other party, review counsel can field your particular concerns.
 They can also help you prepare for your upcoming mediation sessions, which can involve reviewing your rights and exploring different settlement options.

 Let’s keep you moving forward.
 Contact us today.

-Click here so that we can send you a complimentary video where we discuss our first step at Freed Marcroft — the Goals & Planning Conference, why this process exists, plus our insights on how you can get started with us.
+Click here for a complimentary video where we discuss our first step at Freed Marcroft — the Goals & Planning Conference, why this process exists, plus our insights on how you can get started with us.